 Postage, Mailing Services and Post Office Box Rentals

 - Received by a state agency for authorized services and appropriated directly to the receiving agency.

 - Under a contract for mailing services that may include postage, if the contract has been approved by the Statewide Procurement Division (SPD) of the Comptroller’s office.

 - To a state employee for an emergency purchase of postage or an emergency payment of post office box rent.

 An agency, other than an institution of higher education, that exceeds the postage dollar amount set by the General Appropriations Act (GAA) for that fiscal year, must purchase or rent a postage meter machine.
 The agency is required to record all purchases for postage on the machine, except for purchases of postage for employees in field offices and traveling employees.

 A state agency must use the most cost effective means of postal service available.
 The state agency may use appropriated money to purchase any form of mailing service from USPS that results in a lower cost to the agency and is comparable in quality to other available postal services.
-TPASS is required to assist state agencies in determining the types and comparability of postal services available from USPS.
+SPD is required to assist state agencies in determining the types and comparability of postal services available from USPS.

 - Appropriated money